affiliate disclosure

 I deactivated the JetPack Site Accelerator service when Hummingbird was installed on this blog.

-Now the images on this blog are optimized and compressed by the JetPack Site Accelerator and served from its global CDN.
+Now, the images on this blog are optimized and compressed by the JetPack Site Accelerator and served from its global CDN.

 4. Activating Jetpack Boost

-Another additional optimization feature that was added is the JetPack Boost.
+Another optimization feature added was JetPack Boost.

 JetPack Boost setup page